 In this machine, two or three needles and loopers may be used and sewing may be done from four threads.
 The feed-off-the-arm machine produces two to three rows of parallel chain lock stitching rows.
 This machine is used for sewing light-weight to heavy-weight material like jeans, inside of knit shirts and T-shirts.
 [Source: FriedlanderSewing.com]

 Factors to Consider with Industrial Sewing Machines

-Once you have decided which type of sewing machine is required by your factory, you will need to decide which type of feed mechanism to purchase.
-Typically, industrial sewing machines have many types of feed capabilities and hence are quite expensive.
+Once you have decided which type of sewing machine is required, you will need to decide which type of feed mechanism to purchase.
+Typically, industrial sewing machines have many types of feed capabilities and are quite expensive.

 - Drop Feed: As the name suggests, the feed mechanism lies below the sewing surface of the device.
 This is, perhaps, the most common type of feed mechanism.

 - Needle Feed: In this feed mechanism, the needle doesn’t just go up and down or left and right but also forward and backward.
 The needle assists the feeding mechanics in advancing fabric for the next stage, preventing slippage and allowing workers to sew many layers of fabrics at the same time.

 - Walking Foot: The traditional immoveable presser foot is instead replaced by an extra pair of feed dogs that move with the fabric.
 This prevents slippage and allows sewers to work on slippery, spongy and cushiony fabrics.

 - Puller Feed: This is a modification of the drop feed mechanism and involves a pair of rollers that pull the fabric forward behind the presser foot.
 This type of mechanics is used to make heavy-fabric projects like canvas tents and leather saddle.